-For Mac operation there is no dedicated driver installation required.
+For Mac operation there is no dedicated driver installation required, at least not for the NA-11S1.
 However this might be different for other USB-DAC devices.

-2. Connect USB-DAC by USB cable to the Mac
+2. Connect NA-11S1 by USB cable to the PC

-Connect the Mac to USB DAC by a USB-A to USB-B cable and select the corresponding input on the USB DAC.
+Connect the PC to NA-11S1 by a USB-A to USB-B cable and select the PC input on the NA-11S1 by remote or input button on the front.